codeheaven-io/codeheaven.io/_posts/2016-11-19-monitoring-your-application-status-with-cabot.markdown

 The way I see it, we have 2 options:

-- I've created [cabot-zombie](https://github.com/rafaeleyng/cabot-zombie), that spins up a headless browser and configures Cabot based on a Javascript object.
+- [Edit 2016-12-23: deprecated.
+See cabot-db-config bellow] I've created [cabot-zombie](https://github.com/rafaeleyng/cabot-zombie), that spins up a headless browser and configures Cabot based on a Javascript object.
 Check out the project for more details.

 - Access the Postgres instance that Cabot uses and make some inserts directly.
 The tables involved are:
   - cabotapp_instance_status_checks